acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing.md

 your own XPIs.
 Again, cfx xpi will remind you of this, and your options, when you attempt to build an XPI from a package.json that references a private key that you don't have in ~/.jetpack/keys/.

-## Packaging It ##
-To install an add-on it must be packaged as an XPI file.
-The Jetpack SDK simplifies the packaging process by generating this file for you.

-To package your program as a XPI, navigate to the root of your package directory in your shell and run `cfx xpi`.
-You should see a message like this:

-    Exporting extension to translator.xpi.

-The `translator.xpi` file can be found in the directory in which you ran the command.

 ## Checking the Package ##
 If you'd like to test the packaged program before distributing it,